now-examples/basics/CONTRIBUTING.md

 ## Documentation

-The content for the examples section is not contained within this repository.
-To contribute an example, please head over to the [now-examples](https://github.com/zeit/now-examples) repository where you will find all the relevant information to do so.

 This repository contains only examples to be used with the Now platform.
+The [ZEIT Now Documentation](https://github.com/zeit/docs) is a separate repository.
+If you would like to contribute to the documentation , please read the [contributing guidelines](https://github.com/zeit/docs/blob/master/CONTRIBUTING.md) to find more information on doing so.